Fujinuma Dam: Design

 The dam was a 18.5 m tall and 133 m long embankment-type with a structural volume of 99000 m3 and crest width of 6 m.
 About 300 m to the south, there is an auxiliary dam with a height of about 6 m and length of approximately 60 m.
 The auxiliary dam helped the reservoir maintain it designed levels given the topography wouldn't allow the single main dam to do so.
 The dam sat at the head of a 8.8 km2 drainage area and its reservoir had a capacity of 1504000 m3.
 The reservoir had a surface area of 20 ha.
 The dam was built by Shoji Kensetsu and operated by Ebana River Coastal Reclamation District.

+Society Responses

+After the dam’s failure, there were conflicts between the governmental reviews and the citizens’ understanding of why the dam experienced such failure.
+Japanese national and Fukushima prefectural governments inspected and considered that the earthquake’s impact was significant damage triggered and stated it a natural disaster.
+Oppositely, the failure mentioned above, such as lack of workforce, knowledge, and proper materials in the construction process, the citizens doubt that this failure is a human-made disaster and the consequences of the construction failures; especially Sukagawa city is far away from the ocean to experience Tsunami, so, they couldn't consider it as a natural disaster.

+These opposing opinions can also be seen in the discussion and conflict about disaster public assistance by the governing sectors.
+In Japan, when there is a natural disaster, there is a regulation of maximum financial support of 3 million yen, however, in this case, the citizens’ understanding of this dam failure was a human-made disaster, so the disaster public assistance financial support did not meet citizens’ needs and created this disaster to more complicated situation to battle against the governmental perspective on assistance and approach for dam failure, especially on recovery discussion.

 Recovery

-Reconstruction of the dam started in October 2013, and has been completed in April 2017.
+Reconstruction of the dam started in October 2013, and was completed in April 2017.

+Citizen's opinions

+Although the recovery of this dam was completed in 2017, there were some unheard voices of citizens living near the once-failed dam.
+Three main arguments were: 1) recovery and water are needed for their agricultural business, 2) potential risk of flood to reconstruct at the same location, and 3) no dam is needed.